Abhishek Bachchan's Cute Birthday Wish For Niece Navya Naveli: Mamu Loves You Very Much

 Speaking about how merely coming from a film family was not reason enough for Navya to enter Bollywood, she had further added, "I don't know what Navya's talent is.
 I feel that unless she is completely driven, passionate and talented, she has no business being here.
 Just because she is related to some famous people doesn't mean she has what it takes."

-Speaking about Abhishek, the actor will be next seen in Kookie Gulati's 'The Big Bull' and Shah Rukh Khan's upcoming production, 'Bob Biwas'.
+Speaking about Abhishek, the actor will next be seen in Kookie Gulati's 'The Big Bull' and Shah Rukh Khan's upcoming production, 'Bob Biwas'.

 Bunty Aur Babli Sequel: Abhishek Bachchan Out; Saif Ali Khan In